amsliu/writingSamples/README.md

 This framework applies to anyone creating or maintaining PAGEO documentation, including but not limited to:

 - PAGEO FTEs
-- BNEF analysts contributing documentation
+- Data analysts contributing documentation
-- Geo/Maps partners
 - Vendor-facing documentation owners

 This guidance is intentionally lightweight so it can be applied incrementally as documentation evolves.